chiru141/chiru141.github.io/Paintings.md

 Even though, I thoroughly immersed myself in the process of bringing this piece to life, I cannot deny the occasional nagging I felt to stop "wasting" my time and do something productive or rather useful.

-Am i wasting my time, pursuing hobbies that don't seem particularly "useful" at the moment?
+Am I wasting my time, pursuing hobbies that don't seem particularly "useful" at the moment?

 ---